Macro Ethics Principles for Responsible AI Systems: Taxonomy and Future Directions: Taxonomy of Ethical Principles

-\emph{Other cultures}.
 Lastly, there is a wide variety of principles proposed in cultures outside of the history of Western ethics.
-Moral frameworks have been established in societies across the world, including Confucian, Shinto, and Hindu thought as well as religious frameworks like Judaism, Christianity, and Islam \shortcite{HagertyRubinov2019GlobalAI}.
-They argue that there is a multitude of moral frameworks across cultures with significant variation within these frameworks.
-For the authors, ethics and culture are inseparable and to understand one you must look at the other.
-Therefore, they argue that ethics must be considered within its cultural context.
-The reason these principles were not included in the taxonomy was not because they are unimportant, but because they would require a whole taxonomy of their own.
-An important direction for future work would be to apply the methodology used in this project specifically to non-Western ethical principles, with the goal of forming a taxonomy of such principles.
-This is crucial to help developers to build cross-cultural ethical technology.
+Moral frameworks have been established in societies across the world, including Confucian, Shinto, and Hindu thought as well as religious frameworks like Judaism, Christianity, and Islam \cite{HagertyRubinov2019GlobalAI}.
+There is a multitude of moral frameworks across cultures, with significant variation within these frameworks.
+Arguably, ethics and culture are inseparable and to understand one you must look at the other.
+Therefore, ethics must be considered within its cultural context.
+The reason these principles were not included in the taxonomy is because they would require whole taxonomies of their own.
+An important direction for future work would be to apply the methodology used in this project specifically to non-Western ethical principles, to form a taxonomy of such principles.
+Forming taxonomies of principles from a broader variety of cultures will help AI practitioners to build cross-cultural ethical technology.